dora-metrics/pelorus/docs/Philosophy.md

 ### Searching for communication gaps

 Over time, communication gaps arise between the Five Elements naturally.
-Each function cares about different types of work and think in varying scopes of time.
+Each function cares about different types of work and thinks in varying scopes of time.
 These simple differences can grow into organizational silos if organizations lack shared outcomes.

 ![Elements of IT](img/MDT-Five-Elements_chart.png)

 While alignment may seem to call for major trade-offs between the five functions, shared measurable outcomes can help bridge these communication gaps.

-When picking a metric that teams can align on, consider whether the

-### Picking a good outcome
+### How we’ve picked our outcomes

 * Focus on Outcomes over Outputs
 * Aim to improve relationships between the five elements to prevent failures